 If you’ve done your research and know what your car is worth, don’t feel like you need to accept any lowball offers.
 Sometimes you might not reach an acceptable number with a buyer, and that’s okay.
 If you’ve priced your car properly, it may be worth waiting for a better offer.

 10. Have all the records.

-Put together a folder of all your car's service records and receipts.
-This shows potential buyers that you cared for and maintained the vehicle properly — a big vote of confidence when it comes to used cars.
-On top of this, it also gives them an idea of the car's condition and what its maintenance requirements might be down the line.
+Put together a folder of all your car’s service records and receipts.
+This shows potential buyers that you cared for and maintained the vehicle properly – a big plus when it comes to used cars.
+On top of this, it also gives them an idea of the car’s condition and what its maintenance requirements might be down the line.

 After You Sell Your Car

 Whether you’re selling your car privately or trading it in at a dealership, you’ll need to alert your insurance carrier and lien holder, if you have one, of the change of ownership.
 Contact your agent and let them know that you’ve sold the vehicle, and make sure to add your replacement car to your policy.
 Depending on your new car and how you plan to use it, you may also need to adjust your coverages.

 When evaluating whether it is better to lease or buy a car, here are some things you should consider.